stuartellis/multiform/README.md

 Each stack always has a separate Terraform state file for each environment.
 The variants feature uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces).
 This means that Terraform creates an extra state file for each variant.

+## Automation and CI/CD

+The Dockerfile for *stacktools* containers includes Make and [jq](https://stedolan.github.io/jq/), as well as Terraform.
+This means that you can use it to provide a complete environment to deploy your project with Continuous Integration.

+If you run all of the deployment process for your project in a *stacktools* container, consider using *SF_RUN_CONTAINER=false* to prevent the tooling from creating a new temporary container for each command.

 ---

 ## TODOs

+- Complete support for CI/CD.
 - Add guards in Make for undefined PROJECT_DIR, STACK_NAME or ENVIRONMENT variables.
+- Add self-update target for stackform files, to enable refreshes
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.
 - Provide guidance on executing commands on multiple stacks.
 - Improve guidance on cross-stack references.
-- Add self-update target for stackform files, to enable refreshes